 A sustained or material increase in inflation could affect our business in several ways.
 During inflationary periods, the value of fixed income investments may fall, which could increase realized and unrealized losses.
 Interest rates have increased and may continue to increase due to central bank policy responses to combat inflation, which may positively impact our business in certain respects, but could also increase the risk of a recession or an equity market downturn and could negatively impact various portions of our business, including our investment portfolio.
 Prolonged and elevated inflation could adversely affect the financial markets and the economy generally, and dispelling it may require governments to pursue a restrictive fiscal and monetary policy, which could constrain overall economic activity and inhibit revenue growth.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Industry Trends and Uncertainties - Financial and Economic Environment" for a discussion of the current impacts of inflation.
+See "Management's Discussion and Analysis - 2023 Market and Economic Events Impacting the Company's Business" for a discussion of the current impacts of inflation.